torognes/vsearch/man/commands/vsearch-fasta2fastq.1.md

 #(./fragments/option_fastq_asciiout.md)

 `--fastq_qmaxout` *positive integer*
-: specify the fake quality score used when writing the fastq file.
+: Specify the fake quality score used when writing the fastq file.
 The default is 41, which is the usual maximal quality score for recent Sanger/Illumina 1.8+ files (maximal quality score was 40 in older formats).
 Accepted values range from 0 to 93 when the quality offset